-This study investigated the EEG data acquisitions of seven male Military Clearance Diver trainees $(M{age} = 29.0 \pm 3.0$ years, $M{height} = 1.82 \pm 0.06$ m, and $M{mass} = 81.8 \pm 4.8$ kg) and was granted favorable opinion by the Ministry of Defence Research Ethics Committee (MoDREC, Protocol Number 2088/MODREC/21).
-Due to the specialist population that was eligible for recruitment, the sample size was limited by the number of participants available (total of eight personnel) to volunteer in the 3 of 15 study.
+This study investigated the EEG data acquisitions of seven male Military Clearance Diver trainees ( $M{age}$ =29.0 $\pm$ 3.0 years, $M{height}$ = 1.82 $\pm$ 0.06 m, $M{mass}$ =81.8 $\pm$ 4.8 kg), and was granted favourable opinion by the Ministry of Defence Research Ethics Committee (MoDREC, Protocol Number 2088/MODREC/21).
+Due to the specialist population that were eligible for recruitment, the sample size was limited by the number of participants available (total of eight personnel) to volunteer in the study.
 No power calculation was conducted since this was the entire intake of the specialized course.
 Potential participants were provided with written and verbal briefs of the protocol and procedure before being asked if they were willing to volunteer, wherein no uniformed personnel from the chain of commands were present.
-The information provided outlined any possible risks of the study, the right to withdraw from the study at any time and how the results would be used.
+The information provided outlined any possible risks of the study, the right to withdraw from the study at any time, and how the results would be used.
 Volunteers provided written informed consent prior to participating.